CamStan/test-docs/unifyfs-docs/docs/verifyio.rst

 When potential conflicts exists, the conflict detector prints a list of each conflicting pair.
-For each operation within a pair, the output contains the process rank, sequence ID, offset the conflict occured at, number of bytes affected by the operation, and whether the operation was a write or a read.
+For each operation within a pair, the output contains the process rank, sequence ID, offset the conflict occurred at, number of bytes affected by the operation, and whether the operation was a write or a read.
 This format is printed at the top of the output.